Amilcar Pégase: Engines

+The in-house engineering team nevertheless persisted and in 1935 a larger "compétition" engine, designed by Grillot and based on his earlier design, was added to the list, providing up to 75 hp-metric of power from 2490 cc.

 Bodies

 Amilcar had no in-house facilities for producing the steel car bodies that had become the norm during the early 1930s, so these would have been supplied by outside contractors, which allowed, at least in theory, for considerable flexibility.
 The manufacturer's publicity material presented at the 1935 Paris Motor Show for the 1936 model year held out the promise of no fewer than eleven different body types.
-A year later, in October 1936, the number of bodies had been reduced to four, these being the “Skiff” 2-seater roadster, the “Fleuret” 2-door 4-seater cabriolet, the “Amazone” 2-door 4-seater coupé and the “Saint-Hubert” 4-door 4-seater sedan/saloon.
-At the motor show in 1936 the 2150cc (12CV) Pégase was priced at 26,900 Francs, while customers content to select from the one of the manufacturer's four standard bodies would find listed prices ranging from 37,900 Francs for the “Amazone” coupé to 42,900 Francs for the “Fleuret” and “Skiff” bodied cars.
+A year later, in October 1936, the number of bodies had been reduced to four, these being the "Skiff" 2-seater roadster, the "Fleuret" 2-door 4-seater cabriolet, the "Amazone" 2-door 4-seater coupé and the "Saint-Hubert" 4-door, 4-seater sedan/saloon.
+At the motor show in 1936 the 2150 cc (12CV) Pégase chassis was priced at 26,900 Francs, while customers content to select from one of the manufacturer's four standard bodies would find listed prices ranging from 37,900 Francs for the "Amazone" coupé to 42,900 Francs for the "Fleuret" and "Skiff"-bodied cars.

 Troubled times

-The Pégase continued to be produced after the Amilcar plant was closed down in August 1934, presumably from the (very much smaller) premises at Boulogne-Billancourt to which the manufacturer had been obliged to locate.
+The Pégase continued to be produced after the Amilcar plant was closed down in August 1934, from the (very much smaller) premises at Boulogne-Billancourt to which the manufacturer had been obliged to relocate.
 There were certainly enough cars to make a good showing at the motor show in 1935, though by the time of the 1936 motor show the 14CV engine car was no longer on display.
 The Pégase appears to have had no place in the Hotchkiss plans for the Amilcar business, and once Hotchkiss had taken control the Amilcar Pégase was withdrawn from sale.